Our Story

 Storytelling and music are essential elements of what it means to be human.
 They help us connect with who we are and others, allow us to explore unknown places and discover new ideas.

 SMF is a space for new stories to be told and heard, new musical connections formed, boundaries broken.
 Scheherazade Music Festival achieves this and more.
-We look forward to sharing this vision with our exciting 2024 season: “Creatures Great and Small.”
+We look forward to sharing this vision with our exciting 2025 season: “Songs of Earth, Sea, and Sky.”

 Who We Are